Asbestos and Your Home

 While some states and cities saw more usage of asbestos building products, it was not limited to a specific state, city, or town.

-Not every home will contain asbestos building materials, but homes built between WWII and the 1980s have a chance that asbestos materials may be present in one form or another.
+Not every home or property will contain asbestos building materials, but homes built between WWII and the 1980s have a chance that asbestos materials may be present in one form or another.

-Houses built from the late 1980s and early 1990s also have a chance that there may be asbestos materials present in the home, however, this is less likely than those built prior as the manufacturing and usage of the asbestos building materials had slowed considerably.
+Houses built from the late 1980s and early 1990s also have a chance that there may be materials present in the home or on the property, however, this is less likely than those built prior as the manufacturing and usage of the asbestos building materials had slowed considerably.

 Homes built from 2003 onwards should not have any presence of asbestos or asbestos materials.